 To address these issues, in this project, we will do an analysis of existing consensus approaches such as Paxos and Raft, and do a performance analysis to identify their pros and cons.
 Then we will focus on different methods to improve the resilience of consensus algorithms and the systems based on replicated state machine abstraction.
 The successful completion of the project could result in a publication.

 For up to 10 semester and/or masters project students

 Popular communication tools today use either require semi-strong but privacy-invasive identities such as phone numbers to achieve some level of accountability and Sybil attack protection (e.g., WhatsApp or Signal), while other tools use weak identities such as E-mail addresses or pseudonymous public keys (e.g., Bitcoin) but lose any fair, “person-centric” form of accountability or Sybil attack protection.
 The DEDIS lab is developing a new, human-centric “proof-of-personhood“ (PoP) solution to this problem leveraging physical presence at real-world events to provide privacy-preserving but accountable, Sybil-protected identities.

 This project will prototype a minimalistic but highly robust and usable proof-of-presence group communication app for mobile devices.
 The app will enable anyone to organize an in-person event, and take a secure “roll-call” at that event to connect with attendees and give each a one-per-person digital membership token.
 With these tokens, attendees can text message each other privately within the ad-hoc group without needing any strong identities (phone numbers etc), but with the ability to block abusive or spamming members reliably to ensure accountability.
 In addition, attendees can call votes within the group, and obtain the assurance that only real people who were actually at the event will be able to vote, and that each real person will have exactly one vote.

-1–2 semester students
+For 1–2 students (bachelor/master)

 Contact: Noémien Kocher